June 13th - Special Ticketed event to be announced

 A native of Dayton, Ohio, Henn was age 7 when he announced that he wanted to be an animator after being inspired by the Disney animated classic “Cinderella.”
 In 1980, he successfully completed the character-animation program at California Institute of the Arts, then began his career at Disney, where he was mentored by legendary Disney animator Eric Larson.
 Henn is an antiques collector and American-history buff.
 He and his family currently reside in the Santa Clarita Valley.

 Henn has received many honors and accolades from his industry peers, including the prestigious Winsor McCay Award for career contributions to the art of animation at the 40th Annual Annie Awards, presented by ASIFA-Hollywood (the International Animation Film Society) in January 2013.

-Our guest will be available for photos and autographs each afternoon.
-A special treat will be a presentation by our guest in the afternoon each day
+Our guests will be available for photos and autographs each afternoon.
+A special treat will be a presentation by our guests in the afternoon each day

 Special Ticketed Friday Night Event - to be announced

 PIN OR VINYLMATION TRADER?
 PIN OR VINYLMATION TRADER?
 We have a space set up for your pin trading fun for Saturday night and also open all day when the event doors are open during the weekend.